 The Advisory Council provides advice to the MPO on a broad range of issues and may discuss topics that do not always exactly track those of the MPO meetings.
-Advisory Council meetings are designed to foster broad-based and robust discussions on transportation issues and topics related to planning and programming.
+Advisory Council meetings are designed to foster broad-based and robust discussions on transportation issues and topics related to planning and The Regional Transportation Advisory Council is an independent body that brings public viewpoints and advice to the MPO. programming.
 Meetings are held each month, generally on the second Wednesday, at 3:00 PM in the State Transportation Building, 10 Park Plaza, Boston.